spruceid/didkit/cli/README.md

 - `didDocumentMetadata` - [DID document metadata][did-document-metadata]
 - `@context` - JSON-LD context, if using JSON-LD representation.

 Exit status is zero on success, and nonzero on failure.
 On failure, a DID Resolution Result object may still be returned on standard output if the `-m` option is used, where the `error` property of the DID resolution metadata object is set to the error message.
-If `-m` is not used, the error message is returned on standnard error.
+If `-m` is not used, the error message is returned on standard error.

 ### `didkit did-dereference <did-url>`